Watership Down: 2018 animated series

 In July 2014, it was announced that the BBC would be airing a new animated series based on the book and in April 2016 that the series would be a co-production between the BBC and Netflix, consisting of four one-hour episodes, with a budget of £20 million.
 The four-episode serial premiered on the BBC and Netflix on 23 December 2018, with the voices of James McAvoy as Hazel, John Boyega as Bigwig, and Ben Kingsley as General Woundwort.
 It received generally positive reviews, with praise for the performances of its voice cast, but received criticism for its tone and the quality of the computer animation.

 Theatre

 In 2006, Watership Down was again adapted for the stage, this time by Rona Munro.
 It ran at the Lyric Hammersmith in London.
 Directed by Melly Still, the cast included Matthew Burgess, Joseph Traynor, and Richard Simons.
 The tone of the production was inspired by the tension of war: in an interview with The Guardian, Still commented, "The closest humans come to feeling like rabbits is under war conditions ...
 We've tried to capture that anxiety."
 A reviewer at The Times called the play "an exciting, often brutal tale of survival" and said that "even when it's a muddle, it's a glorious one."

 In 2011, Watership Down was adapted for the Lifeline Theatre in Chicago by John Hildreth.
 This production was directed by Katie McLean Hainsworth and the cast included Scott T. Barsotti, Chris Daley, Paul S. Holmquist, and Mandy Walsh.

+Musical

+An original folk-musical adaptation of Watership Down was staged during the 2026 Minnesota Fringe Festival by local theatre company Melancholics Anonymous.
+The score and lyrics were composed by Bee Davis and the original text was co-adapted by Rachel Ropella and Timothy Kelly.
+The cast included Aerin O'Malley, Anneliese Garner, Bee Davis, Claire Chenoweth, Hawken Paul, Laura Marie, Meredith Enersen, Samantha Miller, and Timothy Kelly.

+The show featured a 10-foot tall dog puppet and original songs featuring a cantareel for guitar were played by Mason Tacke, Bee Davis, and Hawken Paul.
+The adaptation won several Golden Lanyard Awards including Audience Pick, Venue Pick, and Artist Pick.
+The production was, "presented by special arrangement with Watership Down Enterprises Limited".